 His children’s picture book The Seven Gods of Luck (Illustrated by Linda Finch) was published by Houghton Mifflin in 1997.
 Based on an old Japanese folktale about a young girl and boy who are rewarded for their generosity.
 The New York Times called The Seven Gods of Luck “a sweetly illustrated retelling,” while School Library Journal extolled the “well-paced, carefully plotted text,” calling it “a lively adaptation.”
 The book was reissued in 2012 by Stillpoint Digital Press as the first title in the Winter Tales series.

-He is currently working on Bright Eyes, the second book in the Seasons of the Sword series.
+He is currently working on Kano, the third book in the Seasons of the Sword series.